DasunKanishka/react-search/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is implemented using JWT authentication in React.
+The login form using Formik, a higher order component that helps with managing form state, validation, error messages, and form submission.
+Validation is done with the Yup object schema validator which hooks into Formik via the handy validationSchema prop.

 ## Available Scripts